-The existing power requirement of the unit is 4990 KVA.
+The power requirement of the existing unit is 4990 KVA.
 After expansion the power requirement will be 10,000 KVA.
 This demand will be met by sourcing the power from MSEDCL from nearby Sub-station.
+Electricity requirement of existing furnace is 4500KWH/hr & that of proposed furnace is 9500 KWH/hr.